MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

 There are two parts to the Redi/GM subgrid-scale parameterization of geostrophic eddies.
-The first, the Redi scheme :cite:`redi1982`, aims to mix tracer properties along isentropes (neutral surfaces) by means of a diffusion operator oriented along the local isentropic surface.
-The second part, GM :cite:`gen-mcw:90,gen-eta:95`, adiabatically re-arranges tracers through an advective flux where the advecting flow is a function of slope of the isentropic surfaces.
+The first, the Redi scheme (Redi 1982 :cite:`redi1982`), aims to mix tracer properties along isentropes (neutral surfaces) by means of a diffusion operator oriented along the local isentropic surface.
+The second part, GM (Gent and McWiliams 1990 :cite:`gen-mcw:90`, Gent et al. 1995 :cite:`gen-eta:95`), adiabatically re-arranges tracers through an advective flux where the advecting flow is a function of slope of the isentropic surfaces.

-The first GCM implementation of the Redi scheme was by :cite:`cox87` in the GFDL ocean circulation model.
+The first GCM implementation of the Redi scheme was by Cox (1987) :cite:`cox87` in the GFDL ocean circulation model.
 The original approach failed to distinguish between isopycnals and surfaces of locally referenced potential density (now called neutral surfaces), which are proper isentropes for the ocean.
 As